ON THIS PAGE:

 If your pet is suffering from health- or age-related issues, we recommend you make an appointment with your veterinarian so that you may choose to be present at the time of euthanasia.
 However, because we realize the cost can be an obstacle for many pet owners, Lollypop Farm provides affordable, caring, compassionate euthanasia services performed by trained technicians.
 Cremation services are also offered.
 Learn more about this service.

-SURRENDERING YOUR PET TO LOLLYPOP FARM
+SURRENDERING YOUR PET TO LOLLYPOP FARM By APPOINTMENT

 Before you decide to give up your pet, please review our alternatives to surrendering your pet above.
 If, despite your best efforts, it is still necessary to give up your pet, we are here to help.
+Lollypop Farm is an open-admission animal shelter and schedules admissions by appointment.

 - We accept all dogs, cats, rabbits and other small pets, reptiles and amphibians, and birds.